‘KPop Demon Hunters’ lead vocalists say they learned a lot from Kendrick Lamar

 The movie, which came out on June 20, follows a K-pop girl group called HUNTR/X, comprised of Rumi, Mira, and Zoey, who are also a trio of demon hunters that perform K-pop music to impress fans and combat demons.

-EJAE, who co-wrote and performs "Golden", provides the singing voice of the group's lead Rumi, while Rei Ami sings as Zoey and Audrey Nuna is the vocalist for Mira.
+EJAE, provides the singing voice for the lead singer Rumi and cowrote "Golden,” which she performs with Rei Ami, who sings as Zoey, and Audrey Nuna, who’s the vocalist for Mira.

 The film was produced by Sony Pictures Animation.